 Most of the information given on our website applies equally to both the English and the American Cocker Spaniel.

-Learn more about the English Cocker Spaniel temperament here.
+You can learn about the English Cocker Spaniel's characteristics and temperament here.

 Like This Page?